nhsconnect/Digital-Child-Health/Generation/Chapter.2.Change History/index.md

 ### Alpha Phase #

+Following internal review the following changes have been applied:

+**Event Message Bundle definitions** - typos removed

+**ParentOrGuardianComment**
+- Event message renamed ParentGuardianOrPersonalComment
+- DCH-ParentOrGuardianComment-Communication-1 renamed DCH-ParentGuardianOrPersonalComment-Communication-1
+- DCH-ParentGuardianOrPersonalComment-Communication-1 updated to enable comments to be attributed to the Patient

+### Alpha Phase #

 This specification has been updated to Alpha status, which represents *'Initial test APIs, likely to change substantially, or be discontinued as the project develops'*.

 ### Experimental Phase #